jcsilva/docker-kaldi-android/README.rst

 .. code-block:: bash

-  $ docker run -v /home/test/kaldi:/opt/kaldi docker-kaldi-android:latest
+  $ docker run -v /home/test/kaldi:/opt/kaldi jcsilva/docker-kaldi-android:latest

 In the above example, it was assumed the Kaldi repository was cloned to ``/home/test/kaldi``.
 If you cloned it to somewhere else, you must change it